This article was originally published on Feb. 8, 2022.

 During the Space Race, Johnson was brought on to NASA’s Space Task Group.
 There she became the first woman to co-author a paper on engineering and the first woman to sit in on mission debriefings.
 She helped calculate the path for both Freedom 7, the first U.S. human spaceflight, and Friendship 7, allowing Alan B. Shepard Jr. and John Glenn to safely visit space.
 She worked on other missions, too, including Apollo 11 and Apollo 13.

 Johnson retired from NASA in 1986.
 In 2015, President Obama awarded her the Presidential Medal of Freedom.
 NASA also named a computational research facility, a satellite and a spacecraft that supplied the International Space Station in Johnson’s honor.
-She died in 2020 at the age of 101, still an inspiration to many in the STEM field.
+She died in 2020 at the age of 101, still an inspiration to many in the STEM field — and leaving a lasting legacy as one of the most influential Black scientists (and female) who changed history.

 Ernest Everett Just is best known for his work in biology and marine animal fertilization.
 Born in Charleston, South Carolina, in 1883 and raised by a single mother, Just contracted a case of typhoid fever at the age of 4 that impaired his cognitive abilities.
 As a result, he was forced to relearn how to read and write.
 Though he struggled greatly, Just ultimately graduated in 1907 as the only magna cum laude of his class at Dartmouth University.